phyng/language-coffeescript-html/README.md

-# CoffeeScript language support with html in Atom
+# CoffeeScript support with html highlight

 Features: highlight html in CoffeeScript